 This Go Local Passport campaign was developed by 6 emerging leaders with the goal of increasing positive awareness of Tacoma.
 Changing Tacoma’s negative messaging of the aroma of Tacoma, Tacoma feels like a ghost town and Tacoma crime makes the city unsafe was big issues to tackle.While attending the annual Leadership program (from January thru April) hosted by the Tacoma-Pierce County Chamber and Pacific Lutheran University, we solidified our relationships with each other and our project was born.
 To involve and increase traffic to the downtown corridor, by encouraging residents to take a vacation in their backyard was our chosen campaign idea.
 We immediately realized our strengths and accepted our designated roles quickly.
 We knew from the start that our project would require a larger time commitment than the typical leadership projects in years past.

 Image is our leadership team (David Printz, Pam Brewer, Donna Miller, Jean Smith, and Christina Kitchens), Paul Ellis, Jim Burgess and BIA staff (sponsor/hanging banners) on a donated bike from Harley Davidson Tacoma.
 Chamber employees, Sonja Hall and Joanne Buselmeier also participated on this photo shoot.
-This image was also used in the Chamber Current’s newsletter for marketitng launch of our campaign.
+This image was also used in the Chamber Current’s newsletter for marketitng launch of

 Images: David Printz, campaign spokesman with Donna Miller and Christina Kitchens engaging the audience.